Love to Eat and Travel

 Fun Holiday Party

 Personalize your Holiday Party Invitations — dress up

 If you don't want the expense of buying printed Holiday Party

 invitations, you can always print your own.
-If you want to go high-tech, use Eventbright.com — the online service can be used to send free invitations, or you can charge for tickets to your event.
+If you want to go high-tech, use Eventbrite.com — the online service can be used to send free invitations, or you can charge for tickets to your event.
 You can also make the event public or private.
-Other options include sending an email, using Facebook or using Google+.
+Other options include sending an email, using Facebook.

 Decorate your home with fun Holiday decorations — don't

 forget the mistletoe!
 Order online or visit your local Party Store